cnlohr/minimdnsd/README.md

  * Difficult to disable
  * It doens't even follow the multicast rules, and binds to 0.0.0.0:5353 / :::5353

+## Also, wow IPv6 is a mess

+I learned a lot about IPv6 when writing this.

 Holy cow...
 https://superuser.com/questions/1086954/how-do-i-use-mdns-for-ssh-6